 FINDING HELP FOR INTERVENTION

 As mentioned, at the end of an intervention the teen needs to enter a formal treatment program for addiction.
 A professional interventionist can help the family to find the right program.
-If you’d like help staging an intervention for your teen family member, contact us.
+If you’d like help staging an intervention for your family member, contact us at 760-548-4032.
 Our admissions coordinators are available 24 hours a day to take your call.

 1 National Institute on Drug Abuse.
 “Monitoring the Future Survey: High School and Youth Trends.”
 National Institute on Drug Abuse, NIDA, Dec.
 2017.